fhnw-bpm/bpm-api-example/README.md

 }
 ```

-Once you compiled and booted up the microservice, you can access the Swagger UI under http://localhost:8080/swagger-ui.html or http://localhost:8081/swagger-ui.html
+Once you compiled and booted up the microservice, you can access the Swagger UI under http://localhost:8081/swagger-ui.html or http://localhost:8080/swagger-ui.html if the port has not been changed.